bit2pixel/personalization/README.md

 If you want to try it just run the ```setup.sh``` file after cloning the repo.

-Vim Hero conatains several must have plugins for Vim:
+Vim Hero contains several must have plugins for Vim.

+For beautiful video tutorials visit -> http://net.tutsplus.com/sessions/vim-essential-plugins/

 * **Nerd Commenter**: